tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 Both of the above approaches compile and are valid.
 Access token holds basic information about the user or the client who has made request.

-Please go through api documentation to know more about Access Token.
+Please go through API documentation to know more about Access Token.

 ## Policy Expressions